 - 2 Why do you need an Android Emulator?

-- 3 Best Lightweight Android Emulators for PC
+- 3 Best Lightweight Android Emulators for PC in 2020

 How Android Emulators work?